Civil Engineering Mathematics 1

 There are a broad spectrum of elements involved with civil engineering construction.
-This module will develop your understanding of those elements from tunnels to contract law.
-Subjects include site safety, demolition works, sustainability, resource efficiency, consulting engineers and contractors, client's requirement and financial planning and control.
+This module will develop your understanding of those elements from effective engineering construction techniques to contract law.
+Subjects include site safety, sustainability, resource efficiency, consulting engineers and contractors, client's requirement and financial planning and control.

 Civil Engineering Surveying

 You will develop your understanding and ability to undertake a range of civil engineering surveying tasks, such as setting out, land surveying and quantity surveying.
 The main subject areas are land surveying techniques, setting out techniques, modern surveying techniques and quantity surveying.
 You will cover subjects and learn techniques such as setting up a level, theodolite and total station, construction lasers, GPS, EDM, co-ordinates, bearings and contract pricing.

 As a successful civil engineer it is important to have a wide range of well developed communications skills allowing you to communicate effectively not only with other engineers but also clients, contractors and labourers.
 This module will develop your drawing, written reports and presentation skills.

 You will develop an ability to analyses statically determinate structures and design simple structural steel work elements in this module.
 The module content is split into analysis and design.
 Analysis includes the subjects rigid body statics, material properties and Euler theory.
 Design subjects include design of structural steelwork elements in simple construction, and fire and corrosion protection systems for structural steelwork.

 Civil Engineering Mathematics 2

 This module will build on the engineering mathematics module in year one and develop more advanced knowledge and skills in mathematical analysis, to enable you to tackle more advanced engineering problems.
 Subjects covered include partial differentiation, determinants and matrices, vector analysis, Laplace transforms and functions of a complex variable.